haralwit/pu-afkforum/README.md

 A link to the gitLab repository: [https://gitlab.stud.idi.ntnu.no/tdt4140-2020/20](https://gitlab.stud.idi.ntnu.no/tdt4140-2020/20)

+## Motivation
+The idea of creating this application was to facilitate a place where gamers could share their achievements, in addition to discuss and ask questions to relevant gaming topics.
+We are well aware that there is a lot of gaming forums out there, but our goal is to improve the forum idea and make it even greater and with better and more suitable functionalites.
+## Code style

 ## Tech/framework used
 AFKForum is made in `Django 2.2` with `Python 3.7.6`.
 Notable thirdparty software used is:
  - [django-contrib-comments](https://django-contrib-comments.readthedocs.io/en/latest/index.html) - framework for comments